armanghobadi/unosql/README.md

 ### 4. Updating Records

-To update records that match a key-value pair, use the `update` method.
+To update records based on a key-value match, use the `update` method:

 ```python
 db.update("users", "id", 1, {"name": "Arman", "age": 30})